jbakse/compform_site/content/random/index.md

 <div class="callout">

-p5 provides a function called [randomGaussian()](https://p5js.org/reference/p5/randomGaussian/) for generating numbers fitting a specific normal distrution with a given mean and deviation.
+p5 provides a function called [randomGaussian()](https://p5js.org/reference/p5/randomGaussian/) for generating numbers fitting a specific normal distribution with a given mean and deviation.
 With `randomGaussian()` the possible values have a infinite range but extreme outliers are very rare.

 </div>